 What do your pimples say about your health?

-Certain types of pimples may denote underlying health issues like high blood pressure, dehydration, or digestive problems.
+Certain types of pimples such as cystic acne may denote underlying health issues like high blood pressure, dehydration, or digestive problems.
 Working on these underlying issues can often help treat the pimples.

 - Hormonal changes, product residue, and shaving can cause frequent breakouts around your mouth.